 Methane Gas detection sensors: THERMAL vs LASER ?

-Utilizing laser technology, gas leaks are located by pointing the laser beam towards the suspected leak, or along the survey line.
-The laser beam directed at targets such as gas piping, the ground, etc., will reflect back a diffused beam from the target.
-The device will receive the reflected beam and will measure the absorptivity of the beam, which will then be calculated into methane column density (ppm-m).
+Laser technology enables gas leaks to be located by pointing the laser beam towards the suspected leak, or along the survey line.
+The laser beam directed at targets such as gas piping, the ground, etc. A diffused beam is reflected back from the target.
+The device receives the reflected beam and measures the absorptivity of the beam, which is then calculated into methane column density (ppm-m).

-How does a thermal camera for gas leak detection work?
+How does methane gas detection with a thermal camera work?

 A brief comparison